Lapland -

 Who Is a Lapp (Sami)?

 There is no clear definition of what a Sami is.
-But according to Finnish, Norwegian and Swedish law on Sami parliament elections, you are a Sami and you can vote if :
+But according to Finnish, Norwegian and Swedish law in connection with Sami parliament elections, you are a Sami, and you can vote if :

 1. you consider yourself a Sami.